ventus-ag/documentation/content/identity-management/groups.md

 ### Manage Users in Group

 {{% notice note %}}
 You can add as many Users and Projects to the Group as you need.
-Their organizational role will be "Member", and they will only have access to the current project.
+Their role in the Organization will be a "Member", and they will only have access to the currently assigned projects to the Group.
 {{% /notice %}}

 {{% notice note %}}